nautobot/nautobot/nautobot/docs/development/core/getting-started.md

 #### Using Docker with Invoke

++/- 2.1.2
+    The Docker dev environment creates a superuser account by default with the username and password "admin".
+To disable this behavior, you must set the environment variable `NAUTOBOT_CREATE_SUPERUSER=false` using an [override file](./docker-compose-advanced-use-cases.md#docker-compose-overrides).

 A development environment can be easily started up from the root of the project using the following commands:

 * `invoke build` - Builds Nautobot docker images
 * `invoke migrate` - Performs database migration operation in Django
-* `invoke createsuperuser` - Creates a superuser account for the Nautobot application
 * `invoke debug` - Starts Docker containers for Nautobot, PostgreSQL, Redis, Celery, and Celery Beat in debug mode and attaches their output to the terminal in the foreground.
 You may enter Control-C to stop the containers

 Additional useful commands for the development environment: